 Basic and luxury lodges are available.
 You can choose one according to your budget and requirements.
 Likewise, in basic lodges, services like charging, hot showers, and WiFi cost a few extra bucks, while luxury lodges offer these services for free.

-You will find Western-style toilets in most lodges, but 99% of them are common.
+You will find Western-style toilets in most lodges, but 99% of them are standard.
 Private washrooms are readily available in luxury lodges.
 Likewise, lodges also provide meals to the trekkers.

-Everest Base Camp trek difficulty and altitude sickness in September
+Everest Base Camp trek in September: Difficulty and altitude sickness

-Everest Base Camp trek difficulty in September is moderate to challenging.
+The Everest Base Camp trek difficulty in September is moderate to challenging.
 Both beginner and experienced trekkers can complete the EBC trek in September.
-Make sure you are physically and mentally ready to walk 6 hours a day and adjust to a simple lifestyle during trekking.
+Make sure you are physically and mentally ready to walk 6 hours daily and adjust to a simple lifestyle during trekking.

 These are some of the common challenges of the Everest Base Camp trek that anyone faces throughout the year.
 If you are trekking in the early days of September, you may also have to deal with varying weather conditions and rainfall.

-Everest Base Camp Trek Pre-trek preparation for September
+Everest Base Camp Trek in September: Pre-trek preparation

-Before embarking on the Everest Base Camp trek, do the following things to have the best experience:
+Before embarking on the Everest Base Camp trek in September, do the following things to have the best experience:

 Consider your physical cognition and prepare accordingly.
-You need decent strength and stamina to complete the Everest Base Camp trek and enjoy it to the fullest.
-If you cannot walk 6 hours a day, you should consider exercising and building a walking habit before the trek starts.
+You need decent strength and stamina to complete the Everest Base Camp trek in September and enjoy it fully.
+If you cannot walk 6 hours a day, consider exercising and building a walking habit before the trek starts.

-If you are new to trekking, you should buy your trekking boots early and get used to them.
-This will help you avoid blisters during trekking, which can make the journey even more painful.
+If you are new to trekking, buy your boots early and get used to them.
+This will help you avoid blisters during EBC trekking in September, which can make the journey even more painful.

 Pack rain gear, insect repellent, zip-lock bags, and allergy medicines.
-Trekkers who are prone to quick allergic reactions because of wet environments, insect bites, or plants should meet their doctor before starting the journey.
+Trekkers prone to quick allergic reactions because of wet environments, insect bites, or plants should meet their doctor before starting the journey.

 Learn about the Everest Base Camp trek in September.
 Read blogs and watch videos.
 It will help you mentally prepare for the journey.